Cremuss/blender-data-baker/README.md

 The unpacked values are still slightly different from the original values but deviate much less than the XYZ packing method.

+These packing methods can be extremely useful when storing data in various media, especially UVs, as the number of UV maps is limited and extra UV maps consume precious memory.
+For instance, the forward vector's XY components of grass blades could be packed and unpacked almost for free along their XY pivots, assuming they are stored in centimeters and you don't mind a one-centimeter precision loss.

+Such a vector could then be used to modulate the grass wind motion based on the wind direction and the way the grass blades face.